TimVSu/mimical/README.md

   - Once in the repository, install the necessary dependencies using the "npm install" command
   - After the dependencies are installed use “npm run dev” to start the application
+  - Add the ".process.env" to the repository (https://drive.google.com/file/d/11x0xJ-RxX5Fm3aoCA5qGasrH-VZsZQhJ/view?usp=share_link)

 - 2022-12-16 -- 0.0.3

   - the repository for the website can be found here: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/mimical-website
   - therapists are able to login
   - middleware for protected routing is implemented
   - added database to the project
   - patients are displayed exclusively to the associated therapist
   - patient add dummy
   - new express fetches and calls

 - 2022-12-02 -- 0.0.2